Computer Science + Sociology, B.A.

 Major Requirements74

-CSCI 10XXIntroduction to Computer Science3
+Select a CSCI 10xx: Introduction to Computer Science3

 CSCI 1300Introduction to Object-Oriented Programming4